jenminni/misy350-s18-finalapp/README.md

 # misy350-s18-finalapp
+This repo contains my final project for MISY350. <br/>
+It is a flask project that includes a web app that allows users access to a database (design details below) that includes information about the teams and players that have made it to the Conference Finals of the NBA Playoffs.
+Users are able to view the database, and edit the players or teams as the playoffs continue.

-Final project for MISY350 - a flask project instructions for setup are included below
+<br/> ### Instructions for setup are included below

 # Setup Directions:
 Python version 2.7x is needed.